-I looked at the mom/client sitting next to me in the courtroom and gave her hand a squeeze.
+I looked at the mom/client sitting next to me at truancy court and gave her hand a squeeze.

 She looked up and gave me a slight smile, our only communication since we did not speak the same language.
 I leaned over to the caseworker on her other side, who translated for us.

 Wow.
-A dad had just explained that he is a single dad, working two jobs and he is not home in the morning when his kids should be leaving for school.
+A dad had just explained that he is a single dad working two jobs and is not home in the morning when his kids should be leaving for school.
 Being ornery teenagers, I suppose, they frequently stay home.
 And now dad is in truancy court.

-The dad got up, looking deflated despite a 30-day continuance, and walked out of the courtroom.
+The dad got up, looking deflated despite getting a 30-day continuance, and walked out of the courtroom.

-We had a very unfortunate case in nearby Berks county (the county directly north of mine) that put the spotlight on school truancy.
-It is well known that truancy laws unfairly attack poor families and special needs kids.
-Right now, Berks County alone is averaging about 100 parents each year being jailed for truancy charges.
-For this particular story, the mom was jailed and died in jail.
-Single mom, too.
-Truancy is often a retaliation attack that school personnel participate in if a parent is advocating in the IEP process.
+We had a very unfortunate case in nearby Berks County (the county directly north of mine) that put the spotlight on school truancy.
+It is well known that truancy laws unfairly attack poor families and disabled kids.

 So with all that in mind, here are some basics on truancy and what you can do to stay positive and not be fined or in jail.